 I was just scrolling through my photos and I realised that I’ve been out for brunch like every weekend for weeks.
-Not only have I done this, but I’ve managed to try a whole load of new places out which turns out make for a GREAT “brunch recommendations post” (I’ll give you a clue.. this is it)!
+Not only have I done this, but I’ve managed to try a whole load of new places out which turns out make for a GREAT “brunch options in London” post (I’ll give you a clue.. this is it)!
 This is when being totally cringe and taking a billion photos of food comes in handy… you wouldn’t know what it looks like otherwise would you!

 When the family came down I took them to Brickwood.
 I’ve been here a few times and it never fails – the atmosphere is good, the food great AND if you’re smart you send your parents ahead so you can avoid the queue haha!
+Brunch in London is easy across the South, there’s so many options.
 Having had all my fave combinations of avo on toast with chorizo, feta and sweet potato I decided to try something a little different.
 Polenta with beetroot hollandaise and asparagus.
 Nice, however I must stress that a slice of bacon would have made this meal.
 Mmm bacon.
 Good for: atmosphere, coffee & avocado on toast options.
 Location: Tooting Market, Balham & Clapham.

 The following day of the same weekend we met my Auntie & Uncle and ate at Canteen at the Royal Festival Hall.
 Easy to book a table, we were allowed to sit as long as we wanted and it was actually so reasonably priced!
 I opted for Welsh Rabit with a side of bacon (I had to get my fix after the previous day’s vegetarian situ).
 This dish brings back childhood memories of the local department store “Beatties” in Birkenhead where I used to have this for lunch as a treat on weekends.
 It’s since been turned into a House of Fraser and to be honest, it could have gone for all I know?!
 (Anyone still Wirral based know??).
 Good for: easy to book tables, reasonable prices & simple British options.
 Location: Waterloo, Royal Festival Hall.
 Also Spitalfields.